moneytree/moneytree-link-android-sdk/README.md

     - [Integration steps](https://developer.android.com/studio/projects/android-library.html?#AddDependency).
     - Or this example app might be helpful.

 3. Add your `ClientId` string that is provided by Moneytree.
-Note that there is per environment.
+The `ClientId` is different for each environment. *Staging*, and *Production*.
 ```xml
 <string name="moneytree_link_client_id">YOUR_MONEYTREE_LINK_CLIENT_ID</string>
 ```